Click here to download Instructions to Authors as a PDF file | Current version: v15, (9 Sep 2024)

 • Blinded Main Text,

-• Original Articles: Introduction, Methods, Results, Discussion, Limitations, Conclusion
+• Original Article: Introduction, Methods, Results, Discussion, Limitations, Conclusion

-• Case Reports: Introduction, Case Presentation, Discussion, Conclusion
+• Case Reports/Series: Introduction, Case Presentation, Discussion, Conclusion

 • References, Tables, Figure Legends,